Glycemic Index of Peanuts - Dry Roasted

 What nutrients does Peanuts - Dry Roasted provide?

-Can diabetics include Peanuts - Dry Roasted in their diet?
+Can Peanuts - Dry Roasted be eaten at night?

 Glycemic Index Database